coderolls/coderolls-blog/_posts/array/2021-05-17-java-check-if-array-contains-value-or-element.md

 -   If your project is not using Java 8
 -   it already has a dependency on the 'Apache Commons Lang library'

-Since Apache Commons Lang library' is the most commonly used library, there are chances that your project may already have it.
+Since Apache Commons Lang library is the most commonly used library, there are chances that your project may already have it.
 ```
 <!-- https://mvnrepository.com/artifact/org.apache.commons/commons-lang3 -->
 <dependency>